 Light art and glass art are terms commonly applied to the site specific public art of artist Warren Langley.
-In a career spanning over 35 years, the past 16 years has seen an increasing use of light as a principal design element to create public art interventions which undergo day to night transformations.
+In a career spanning over 40 years, the past 20 years has seen an increasing use of light as a principle design element to create public art interventions which undergo day to night transformations.

-Langley’s ouvre addresses the notion of sight/site, both visual and contextual and his 35 year portfolio of artworks for the built environment span all manner of materials although it is his large scale works in light and glass for which he is most well known.
+Langley’s ouvre addresses the notion of sight/site, both visual and contextual and his 40 year portfolio of artworks for the built environment span all manner of materials and processes although it is his large scale works in light and glass for which he is most well known.

 All of Langley’s projects are delivered as a design, fabricate, deliver and install package and utilise the skills of a team of engineer’s, project managers industrial designers and fabricators who underpin his public art projects.
 Together, this team has developed a reputation for reliability, ability to deliver unfailingly on time, problem solve on all levels of a project and competently involve themselves with all manner of colleagues, stakeholders, consultants and other professionals.